francischisom/BackPropagation-Algorithm/README.md

 # Backpropagation in CNNs Using Heart/Lung Audio Classification

 ## Overview
 This project shows training a Convolutional Neural Network (CNN) using backpropagation to classify audio.
-Audio signals are first converted to Mel-spectrograms to be used as input for the model.
+This audio signals are first converted to Mel-spectrograms to be used as input for the model.

 ## Learning Objectives
 - Understand the role of backpropagation in deep learning